By using this site, you agree to the Privacy Policy and Terms of Use.

 The increasing accessibility of convincing deepfakes has alarmed some observers.
 “The truth is that spotting (deepfakes) by eye is becoming nearly impossible, given rapid advances in text-to-image, text-to-video, and audio cloning capabilities,” Jennifer Ewbank, a former deputy director of digital innovation at the CIA, said in an email to .

 Regulators have been grappling with how to address deepfakes since at least 2019, when President Trump signed a law requiring the Director of National Intelligence to investigate the use of deepfakes by foreign governments.
 However, as the accessibility of deepfakes has increased, the focus of legislation has moved closer to home.
-In May 2025, the Take It Down Act was signed into federal law, prohibiting the online publication of “intimate visual depictions” of minors and of nonconsenting adults, and requiring platforms to take down offending. content within 48 hours of a request—but enforcement will only begin in May 2026.
+In May 2025, the Take It Down Act was signed into federal law, prohibiting the online publication of “intimate visual depictions” of minors and of nonconsenting adults, and requiring platforms to take down offending content within 48 hours of a request—but enforcement will only begin in May 2026.

 Legislation prohibiting deepfakes can be violated.
 “It’s actually really complicated, technically and legally, because there are First Amendment concerns about taking down certain speech,” says Jameson Spivack, deputy director for US policy at the Future of Privacy Forum.
-In August, a federal judge struck down a California deepfake law, which aimed to restrict AI-generated deepfake content during elections, after Elon Musk’s violated First Amendment protections.
-As a result, requirements to label AI-generated content are more common than outright bans, says Spivack.
+In August, a federal judge struck down a California deepfake law, which aimed to restrict AI-generated deepfake content during elections, after Elon Musk’s As a result, requirements to label AI-generated content are more common than outright bans, says Spivack.

 Another promising approach is for platforms to adopt better know-your-customer schemes, says Fred Heiding, a research fellow at Harvard University’s Defense, Emerging Technology, and Strategy Program.
 Know-your-customer schemes require users of platforms such as Sora to sign in using verified identification, increasing accountability and allowing authorities to trace illegal behavior.
 But there are trade-offs here, too.
 “The problem is we really value anonymity in the West,” says Heiding.
 “That’s good, but anonymity has a cost, and the cost is these things are really difficult to enforce.”